Moebirdie/ebuy-backend/README.md

 ## Features <a id="Features"></a>

+ - Ability to connect to a MySQL database
  - API routes to perform CRUD operations on the tables within the ecommerce_db.
  - The tables included in the database with associated routes are:
 	- categories